Planet: Orbit

 In the Solar System, all the planets orbit the Sun in the same direction as the Sun rotates: counter-clockwise as seen from above the Sun's north pole.
-At least one extrasolar planet, WASP-17b, has been found to orbit in the opposite direction to its star's rotation.
+At least one exoplanet, WASP-17b, has been found to orbit in the opposite direction to its star's rotation.
 The period of one revolution of a planet's orbit is known as its sidereal period or year.
 A planet's year depends on its distance from its star; the farther a planet is from its star, the longer the distance it must travel and the slower its speed, since it is less affected by its star's gravity.

 No planet's orbit is perfectly circular, and hence the distance of each from the host star varies over the course of its year.
 The closest approach to its star is called its periastron, or perihelion in the Solar System, whereas its farthest separation from the star is called its apastron (aphelion).
 As a planet approaches periastron, its speed increases as it trades gravitational potential energy for kinetic energy, just as a falling object on Earth accelerates as it falls.
 As the planet nears apastron, its speed decreases, just as an object thrown upwards on Earth slows down as it reaches the apex of its trajectory.

 Each planet's orbit is delineated by a set of elements: